 Perceived risk and perceived benefit: Extension 2 (Task 1c)

-We will summarize summary statistics for participants performing Task 1c in a table similar to Table 5 above.
-We will then test for support for the negative correlation between risk and benefit by conducting correlation and linear regression on the participant-level perceived risk and perceived benefit ratings.
+We will summarize summary statistics for participants performing Task 1c in a table similar to Table [5] above.
+We will then test for support for the negative correlation between risk and benefit by conducting correlation and linear regression on the participant-level perceived risk and perceived benefit ratings for each item.

 Characteristics of risk